 This means that you must stop when a crossing guard tells you to stop to allow children to cross the road.
 This applies even if you have a green light.

-Failure to obey a crossing guard can result in a $200-$400 ticket and the loss of 4 demerit points.
+Failure to obey a crossing guard can result in a $200-$400 ticket and four demerit points.

 3) Watch your speed